giovancombo/ProteinSecondaryStructurePrediction/README.md

 The size of the vocabulary only depends on the level of prediction accuracy we want to achieve, as the size-3-vocabulary merges the 8 classes into 3 macroclasses.
 Thus, prediction on the 3-classes problem is easier.

 ### Some biological facts
-Proteins are **chains of proteigenic amino acids**.
+Proteins are **chains of proteinogenic amino acids**.

-Amino acids are, basically, **biomolecules**, and in nature there are 20 genetically encoded types of them, plus 2 special ones, which can be found in proteins with different frequencies:
+Amino acids are, basically, **biomolecules**.
+In nature, there are 20 genetically encoded, "standard" types of them, plus 2 "special" ones:

 |Abbr|Amino Acid|Frequency in Proteins|
 |:-:|:-:|:-:|